 available change to a

 situation.
-Examples of interim actions include: shielding a student from ongoing contact with an individual; taking that individual out of a class or issuing an administrative no-contact order; assigning an individual to a different lab or other clinical setting; asking an administrative authority to speak to the individual to express serious concern about a behavior; reminding the individual of policies and definitions relating to sexual misconduct; and offering counseling targeted to addressing sexual aggression.
+Examples of interim actions include but not limited to: shielding a student from ongoing contact with an individual; making classroom adjustments or issuing an administrative No Contact Order; assigning an individual to a different lab or other clinical setting; asking an administrative authority to speak to the individual to express serious concern about a behavior; reminding the individual of policies and definitions relating to sexual misconduct; and offering counseling targeted to addressing sexual aggression.
 Interim actions do not preclude formal discipline.

 Bringing a formal complaint will lead to an investigation and a hearing (in most cases), and can result in punitive outcomes.
 Filing a complaint is often the best way to seek protection from future harm.
 The student bringing the complaint retains considerable control, although not total, as the process unfolds.

 following the final determination of an on-campus disciplinary procedure

 sexual offenses are 1) dismissal; 2) suspension; 3) probation; and 4) referral to local